Cold War in Asia: Left-wing government, Soviet invasion and civil war

 The Soviet invasion of Afghanistan became a major concern for the United States, with President Jimmy Carter calling it a "clear threat to the peace".
 Following the invasion, the United States supported diplomatic efforts to achieve a Soviet withdrawal.
 In addition, generous American contributions to the refugee program in Pakistan played a major part in efforts to assist Afghan refugees.
 American efforts also included helping the population living inside Afghanistan.
 This cross-border humanitarian assistance program aimed at increasing Afghan self-sufficiency and helping resist Soviet attempts to drive civilians out of the rebel-dominated countryside.
-During the period of Soviet occupation of Afghanistan, the U.S. provided about 3 billion US dollars in military and economic assistance to the Mujahideen groups stationed on the Pakistani side of the Durand Line.
+During the period of Soviet occupation of Afghanistan, the U.S. provided about 3 billion US dollars in military and economic assistance to the Afghan mujahideen groups stationed on the Pakistani side of the Durand Line.
 The U.S. Embassy in Kabul was closed in January 1989 for security reasons.

 The United States welcomed the new Islamic administration that came to power in April 1992 after the fall of the former Soviet-backed government.
 After this, the Mujahideen groups that won, started a civil war amongst themselves, but the United States's attention was away from Afghanistan at the time.

 Taliban comes to power

 The Taliban in 1996 won the Afghan Civil War (1992–1996).
 As with almost every other country in the world, Washington refused to recognize the new "Islamic Emirate of Afghanistan", the official name of the radical Islamist government established by the Taliban.
 It continued supporting the Northern Alliance as the legitimate government.
-Washington did have informal contacts with the Taliban, but relations worsened after Osama bin Laden's fatawā declaring war on the United States and the 1998 United States embassy bombings.
+Washington did have informal contacts with the Taliban, but relations worsened after Osama bin Laden's fatwā declaring war on the United States and the 1998 United States embassy bombings.
 After Operation Infinite Reach, Mullah Mohammed Omar made a telephone call to the U.S. State Department demanding that President Bill Clinton resign.
 The United States refused to provide aid or recognition to the Taliban government unless it expelled bin Laden, which it refused to do under the pashtunwali code demanding that guests be offered sanctuary.
 After a 20-year war waged by the U.S. and NATO partners, the Taliban suddenly took control of the country in summer 2021, as the Afghan army, police and national government suddenly fled.
 Over 120,000 Afghan supporters of many different anti-Taliban programs were evacuated amidst chaos, and thousands were left behind to an uncertain fate.